percona/pg_tde/documentation/docs/setup.md

     ```sql
     CREATE EXTENSION pg_tde;
     ```

+    By default, the `pg_tde` extension is created for the `postgres` database or the database which your user owns.
+To encrypt the data in other databases, you must explicitly run the `CREATE EXTENSION` command for them.

+    !!! tip

+        You can have the `pg_tde` extension automatically enabled for every newly created database.
+Modify the template `template1` database as follows:

+        ```
+        psql -d template1 -c 'CREATE EXTENSION pg_tde;'
+        ```

 4. Set the location of the keyring configuration file in postgresql.conf: `pg_tde.keyringConfigFile = '/where/to/put/the/keyring.json'`
 5. Create the [keyring configuration file](#keyring-configuration)